 The price of steel is deeply connected to several complex factors at both local and global scales, and most of the time, they are beyond our control.

 - Supply and Demand: This is the most basic principle in economics.
 During certain seasons, the construction industry experiences a global boom, and demand for steel increases, which can subsequently lead to a rise in the process.
-On the other hand, economic downturn can significantly reduce construction activity and lead to lower prices.
+On the other hand, an economic downturn can significantly reduce construction activity and lead to lower prices.

 - Raw Material Costs: Steel production depends on iron ore, coal, and scrap metal.
 Any sudden change in global raw material cost, extraction, and transportation can directly impact the cost of producing steel.
-For example, in the recent 2024 Suez Canal blockage, ships had to reroute around the Cape of Good Hope, which increases delivery times and fuel costs, ultimately leading to higher steel costs in some periods.
+For example, in the recent 2024 Suez Canal blockage, ships had to reroute around the Cape of Good Hope, which increased delivery times and fuel costs, ultimately leading to higher steel costs in some periods.

 - Energy Costs: It is crystal clear that producing steel is a highly energy-intensive process.
 The price of oil, gas, and electricity can affect the operational costs of steel production.

-- Exchange Rates: For countries that import or export steel or the related materials, the exchange rate can alter the final rate.
+- Exchange Rates: For countries that import or export steel or related materials, the exchange rate can alter the final rate.

 These factors can significantly impact the cost of steel worldwide, and in many cases, they are beyond our control; however, by understanding and considering them, you can prevent many unexpected financial issues.